E.ON UK: Acquisition of Npower

 Just after the failed SSE-Npower merger of retail assets in late 2018, it was reported that the Big Six energy suppliers would still consolidate to the Big Five, as Npower would be acquired by default by E.on UK, due to the already-planned asset swap of the respective German parents Innogy and E.ON.
 Following the merger of npower, E.ON UK became the largest overall provider of electricity and gas in the UK; remaining the second largest provider of electricity and gas to domestic customers.

 E.ON Next

+E.ON Next is the E.ON UK energy retail business, supplying electricity and gas to residential and SME customers.

+As of July 2023, E.ON Next has a 17.1% UK market share of domestic electricity supply and 14.4% UK market share of domestic gas supply.
+The company currently employs between 1000–5000 employees.

+History

-After the acquisition of Npower in 2019, E.ON announced its bid to re-invent the business by launching E.ON Next, powered by Octopus' Kraken Technologies.
+After the acquisition of Npower in 2019, E.ON announced its bid to re-invent the business by launching E.ON Next, which has been built from the ground up as a new organisation and brand.
+E.ON Next entered a strategic agreement with Octopus Energy Group to adopt the Kraken Technologies customer platform.

-In May 2021, the company announced it migrated 2 million former Npower customers onto E.ON Next’s new platform, including subsidiary companies npower Select, Wigan Warriors Energy and Wasps Energy as well as Powershop and will also migrate E.ON customers as revealed by CEO Mike Lewis in an interview to BBC.
+In May 2021, the company announced it migrated 2 million former Npower customers onto E.ON Next’s new platform, including subsidiary companies npower Select, Wigan Warriors Energy and Wasps Energy as well as Powershop.
+Former CEO Mike Lewis (succeeded by Chris Norbury in 2023) also revealed in an interview to BBC that they will migrate all existing E.ON customers to the new platform.
+The migration of E.ON customers was successfully completed over two years with unprecedented success, making it one of the fastest and largest customer migrations undertaken in the UK.

 E.ON Next was appointed to take on Hub Energy’s 15,000 customers by Ofgem in August 2021.
+This was followed by ENSTROGA, Igloo Energy, and Symbio Energy in the same year.

+Awards

+Customers migrated to E.ON Next in 2021

+When an energy supplier goes out of business, customers are moved to a new supplier by Ofgem, to ensure continuity of electricity and gas supply.
+Due to sudden spikes in wholesale costs, an unusually high number of suppliers went out of business in 2021, resulting in several companies’ customers being migrated to supply with E.ON Next.

+Failed suppliers whose customers were migrated to E.ON Next: